VaibhavMali001/weather-api/README.md

 # weather-api
 A simple weather-api website fetches your precise location via the Geolocation API, integrates it with Google Maps, and retrieves tailored weather details using OpenWeatherMap's API.
-Enjoy instant and comprehensive weather insights, elegantly displayed in one section for effortless access.

 # Screenshots of the project